-This substantially separate program, which is taught by a highly qualified special education teacher, serves students with intensive special needs, (i.e. medical, cognitive, learning) that impedes their progress in basic and functional areas, and who are functioning significantly below grade level.
-This program provides academic instruction as well as assistance in the development of functional skills and in the areas of self-help, adaptive daily living (ADL) skills, social interactions, and communication.
-Inclusion opportunities and community-based and job exploratory experiences are an integral part of these students' education to assist in the development of independence.
-Students participate in the MCAS with accommodations or the MCAS Alternate Assessment.
-Many of these students participate in an extended year summer program to prevent regression of previously learned skills.
-The students receive credit for the courses they complete.
+This substantially separate program, which is taught by a highly qualified special education teacher, serves students with complex special needs (including but not limited to: medical, cognitive, learning) that impedes their progress in basic and functional areas, and who are functioning significantly below grade level.
+This program provides academic instruction as well as assistance in the development of functional skills and in the areas of self-help, Adaptive Daily Living (ADL) skills, social interactions, and communication.
+Inclusion opportunities and job exploratory experiences are an integral part of students' education to assist in the development of independence.
+Students participate in the MCAS with accommodations or the MCAS Alternative Assessment.
+Students in this program will earn a high school diploma or Certificate of Attendance and remain in school until age 22.
+Other students may earn a high school diploma.
+Many of these students participate in an Extended School Year program to prevent regression of previously learned skills.